boltops-tools/terraspace-docs/_docs/config/provider.md

 title: Provider Config
 ---

-You can configure the backend for terraform to use with `config/provider.rb` or `config/provider.tf`.
+You can configure the backend for terraform to use with `config/templates/provider.rb` or `config/templates/provider.tf`.
 The files in the config folder get materialized to each module you deploy.

 ## Materialization

 When you run `terraspace` commands, it will use the files in the config folder and materialized withdeployed module.
 For example, let's say you have an `app/modules/instance` module:

-    .
-    │── app
+    ├── app
     │   └── modules
     │       └── instance
     └── config
+        └── templates
             └── provider.tf

 Running:

     terraspace up instance

-Builds a `.terrspace-cache/dev/modules/instance/provider.tf` using the `config/provider.tf`.
+Builds a `.terrspace-cache/dev/modules/instance/provider.tf` using the `config/templates/provider.tf`.
 If you want to just build the files without deploying, you can also use `terraspace build`.
 Below are examples of providers.

 ## Examples: